dreibh/system-tools/README.md

 # 📚 Configure-Grub

 Configure-Grub adjusts a GRUB configuration file by applying a configuration from a template, and merging the existing configurations settings with additional customisations.
 It can for example be used to set a custom screen resolution (GRUB_GFXMODE option) or startup tune (GRUB_INIT_TUNE option).
-The [VM Image Builder Scripts](https://github.com/simula/nornet-vmimage-builder-scripts) use Configure-Grub to configure the screen resolution and a boot splash image.
+The [Virtual Machine Image Builder and System Installation Scripts](https://www.nntb.no/~dreibh/vmimage-builder-scripts/) use Configure-Grub to configure the screen resolution and a boot splash image.

 The manpage of Configure-Grub contains details and further examples: